WoodyDark/podcastify/README.md

 'gem install nokogiri'
 'gem install colorize'

-Once both gems installation are complete, create a new folder for the script(podcastify.rb), this is where all the downloads will be saved as well.
+Once both gems installation are complete, download this as a zip.
+Place it in your preferred directory, right click and choose 'extract here'.
+The generated folder is called 'podcastify-master', and I recommend keeping the actual script inside the folder as all of the downloads will be stored in the same directory.

-To use, launch your terminal, navigate to the script directory and type "ruby podcastify.rb", follow the prompt and you download will begin shortly.
+To use, launch your terminal, navigate to the script directory and type "ruby podcastify.rb", follow the prompt and your download will begin shortly.

 # How does it work?
 Behind the scenes, the script is essentially browsing relay.fm and clicking the buttons without loading up the browser.
 First it loads up "relay.fm/shows" and reads the site for all the existing show names, and displays it to the user.
 When you choose a site, it loads up the URL of the show and check for the latest episode, and then tells you what the latest episode is, so that you have an idea.